gdev96/imagic/README.md

 ./start.sh
 ```

-To test the application, you can run the `start.sh` script passing it the argument "test":
+To test the application, you can run the [start.sh](setup/start.sh) script and pass it the argument "test":

 ```
 ./start.sh test
 ```

-In this way, `TESTING` macro will be defined in servers code, and random sleeps will be executed once for request in order to test application parallelism when launching multiple clients.
+In this way, `TESTING` macro will be defined in servers' code, and random sleeps will be executed once for request in order to test application parallelism when launching multiple clients.

-Moreover, in `resources` directory you can find some test images to upload to the application.
+Moreover, in [resources](resources) directory you can find some test images to upload to the application.

 ### Other platforms